raspberrypilearning/blockscad-pendant/en/step_5.md

 ## Add a hanging hoop

-Now you just need a small hanging hoop that you can thread a cord through to made a necklace.
+Now, add a small hanging hoop that you can thread a cord through to made a necklace.

 Tip: This design adds a small hoop that can be used with elastic necklace thread.
-If you have a bigger cord or change you can adapt the design to create a bigger hanging hoop.
+If you have a bigger cord or chain, you can adapt the design to create a bigger hanging hoop.

 --- task ---
-Now add a small hanging hoop that you can put a thread through.
+Add a small hanging hoop that you can put a thread through.

-You’ll need to click the `[+]` on the union block to add another plus section.
+Click the `[+]` on the union block to add another section.

 ![screenshot](images/pendant-hang.png)

-Hmm the position of the hoop isn't very visually pleasing.
+At the moment, the position of the hanging hoop isn't very visually pleasing.

 --- /task ---
 --- task ---
-Let's `rotate`{:class="blockscadtransforms"} the inner hoops so that the pendant is centred over one of the gaps between them.
+Add a `rotate`{:class="blockscadtransforms"} block to move the inner hoops so that the hanging hoop is centred over one of the gaps between them.

 ![screenshot](images/pendant-hang-rotate.png)

-Designing a 3D model combines technical skills and design skills.
 --- /task ---